wrshf7/HapSelect-Docs/docs/workflow/basic-simulation.md

 genetic_map_position = NULL
 ```

-then marker positions are inferred proportionally from physical distance.
+then marker positions are inferred proportionally from physical distance relative to the first and last marker positions (i.e., the first marker is 0 cM and the last is 100 cM with the rest based on proportion of distance between the first and last marker).

 Each chromosome is assumed to span: